 Nearly all families have been touched by the sad experience of watching a loved one fade away from the inside – losing memory and motor function because of Alzheimer’s, Parkinson’s disease, frontotemporal dementia, or other neurodegenerative diseases.
 Finding effective treatments for these diseases is one of the most pressing medical needs of our time.

-As a company who has grown alongside us, we couldn’t be more pleased to see their hard work pay off in tremendous ways.
+We’re thrilled to see a company who has grown alongside us tackling this cause head on.
+We couldn’t be more pleased to see their hard work pay off.